Measure and Forget Dynamics in Random Circuits: Implications for Decoding under Partial Information Loss

 The relationship between recoverability of the stored information and the presence of entanglement between $A$ and $B$ can be summarized in the following theorem from \cite{YoshidaCode}: \\

-\textbf{Theorem 1:} In a monitored Clifford circuit, a subsystem $A$ is maximally entangled with its complement $B$, with their mutual information $I_{(A,B)}=2n_A$ ($n_A$ is the number of qubits in the subsystem $A$), if and only if the initial information in the dual classical error-correcting code is fully recoverable \cite{YoshidaCode}. \\
+\textbf{Theorem 1:} In a monitored Clifford circuit, a subsystem $A$ is maximally entangled with its complement $B$, with their mutual information $I_{(A:B)}=2n_A$ ($n_A$ is the number of qubits in the subsystem $A$), if and only if the initial information in the dual classical error-correcting code is fully recoverable \cite{YoshidaCode}. \\

-From the above, if the entanglement entropy of a bipartite system is close to the maximum, then the decoding protocol will be able to recover the stored information, and vice versa.
+From the above, recoverability is controlled by the mutual information: if $I(A{:}B)$ is close to its maximum $2n_A$, the stored information can be recovered, and vice versa.
+More precisely, $I(A{:}B)$ is a graded measure of the recoverable correlation: full recovery requires the saturated value $I=2n_A$ (Theorem 1), whereas an unsaturated $0<I<2n_A$ signals only partial recoverability.
+In the finite-depth regime studied below, $I(A{:}B)$ generally remains well below $2n_A$, so we are characterizing how much recoverable correlation survives---and how it scales---rather than claiming full recovery.
+Once forgetting is present the global state is mixed, so the relevant diagnostic is $I(A{:}B)$ rather than the bipartite entanglement entropy of either subsystem---a distinction we rely on throughout this section.
+In particular, the entropy plots of Sec.~\ref{competition} track the total mixedness and do not by themselves establish that recoverable correlations persist.

-While Yoshida's original decoding protocol requires a perfect record of measurement outcomes and cannot tolerate any forgetfulness \cite{YoshidaCode}, he speculated that a robust encoding might allow for some tolerance under a modified scheme \cite{YoshidaCode}.
-Our work sheds light on this possibility by studying the entanglement dynamics under partial forgetting.
-The entropy diagrams (Figs.~\ref{Fixdepth} and \ref{FixN}) quantify the regime where the underlying entanglement structure persists despite forgetfulness, which is a prerequisite for any potential future decoding protocol to operate.
+Yoshida's original protocol requires a perfect record of measurement outcomes and cannot tolerate any forgetfulness \cite{YoshidaCode}, but he speculated that a robust encoding might tolerate some loss under a modified scheme.
+Our results bear on this possibility.
+Using the same monitored circuit for both the distillation and decoding problems \cite{YoshidaCode}, we ask quantitatively how large a forgetting rate can be sustained while $I(A{:}B)$ remains appreciable, and how the correlation scales with system size and depth.

-Adding a forgetting process to this procedure has the potential to disrupt both the distillability (due to the growth of entropy) and the ability to decode (due to the loss of information).
-The entropy diagram (Fig.~\ref{Fixdepth} and Fig.~\ref{FixN}) of the competition between measurement and forget can help quantify how large a forgetting rate can be tolerated while still successfully decoding the information stored in the circuits.

-The basic setup of Yoshida's distillation protocol can be found in Fig.~\ref{Beni}.
-The same monitored random circuit is used in both the entanglement distillation problem and the classical decoding problem.
-More detailed content can be found in \cite{YoshidaCode}.

-In our previous discussion of the competition between measurement and forgetting, we note that the blue areas shown in Fig.~\ref{Fixdepth} and \ref{FixN} will cause a great loss of quantum information, while the red area is still dominated by the measurement process, which reduces the growth of entropy.
-If the measurement rate is large, but not so large as to risk destroying superpositions in the encoded information, a small forgetting rate should not change the entropy too much.
-This suggests that in this decoding framework a little bit of forgetfulness can be tolerated.
-We would like to develop a quantiative understanding of this performance degradation.